 Long Beach Unified School District has joined nine other school districts in California to participate in the nonprofit California Office to Reform Education (CORE).
 The mission of CORE is to work together to innovate, implement, and scale new strategies and tools that help our students succeed, so that our districts are improved to meet the challenges of the 21st century.

 This partnership is designed around two principles.
 The 10 participating school districts are: Long Beach, Los Angeles, Santa Ana, Sanger, Oakland, Garden Grove, Clovis, San Francisco, Sacramento, and Fresno.
 Together, these districts serve more than one million Californian students and their families.

-- Long Beach Unified School District has joined CORE in submitting a district-consortium request for a federal NCLB waiver.
+Long Beach Unified School District has joined CORE in submitting a district-consortium request for a federal NCLB waiver.
 The CORE waiver calls for a reorientation of districts’ work towards a collective effort to prepare all students for college and career, with districts assuming unprecedented accountability to eliminate disparity and disproportionality in all subjects and across the academic, social/emotional, and culture/climate domains.
-Click here for more information.
+Learn more about the California Office to Reform Education.

 1515 Hughes Way, Long Beach, CA 90810 • Phone: 562-997-8000